Skydive/tcss/README.md

 [PHP authenticator](https://github.com/cambridgeuniversity/ucam-webauth-php)
 [WAA2WLS Protocol](https://raven.cam.ac.uk/project/waa2wls-protocol.txt)

+### History Hooks
+The build tool, as described earlier, generates an `index.html` and `content.html` file.
+Page transitions are managed by `/src/js/app/sky_history.js`, and only the `content.html` section of the page is dynamically loaded in.
+This allows for seamless page transitions, and prevents the website from flickering when the page is changed, as only the necessary sections are reloaded.

 ### Sessions
 Session management is vital for persistent logins.
 The pgsql database contains a `logins` table, recording necessary information about successful authentications.
 Upon a successful login, a random `SHA-512` hash is generated, and stored as a cookie with key `session_cookie`.
-This is sent to the server to authenticate future requests instead of
+This is sent to the server to authenticate all future requests, until the session_token has been invalidated due to expiration, or the user logging out.

 __Relevant Source Files__
 Session management: `/src/php/lib/framework/auth/session.php`